rgeraldes24/solc/docs/installing-solidity.rst

 .. code-block:: bash

-    #note: this will install binaries solc and soltest at usr/local/bin
+    #note: this will install binaries hypc and soltest at usr/local/bin
     ./scripts/build.sh

 .. warning::